BazeletDave/ZERO/AIREADME.md

 ### 🎓 Education

 - **Embrace AI, don’t ban it.** Institutions must foster AI fluency among both students and faculty.
 - **Equity:** Clear, consistent policies.
-Every educator should allow and embrace use or face the result of the dangerous failure in all history as AI is redefining everything evryday.
+Every educator should allow and embrace use or face the result of the dangerous failure in leadership and all history as AI is redefining everything everyday.
 To restrict AI use is equivilent to not allowing evolution to happen.
 - **New Literacy:** Teach prompt crafting, source verification, and AI critical thinking.

 ---

 ### 🏛️ Public Policy

-- **Acknowledge reality.** AI is already being used in public record creation — act accordingly.
+- **Acknowledge reality.** AI is already being used in public record creation act accordingly.
 - Require:
   - AI-generated content disclosures
   - Metadata tagging